Rush Limbaugh serving humanity while at the same time doing what I was born to do, having more fun than a human being should be allowed to have.

 Foreign companies are already prohibited from influencing American campaigns.

-The current legal prohibitions on foreign involvement in elections are really specific, and they prohibit a foreign national from directly or indirectly contributing to a candidate or party or paying for a broadcast, cable or satellite communication, which refers to a federal candidate in the period before an election.
+And they prohibit a foreign national from directly or indirectly contributing to a candidate or party or paying for a broadcast, cable, or satellite communication, which refers to a federal candidate in the period before an election.

-Furthermore, FEC regulations already prohibit a foreign national from direct control or indirectly participating in the decision making process of any corporation, labor union, or political committee in their election-rated activities.
+Furthermore, FEC regulations already prohibit a foreign national from direct control or indirectly participating in the decision-making process of any corporation, labor union, or political committee in their election-rated activities.

-So it's it it's a flat out and out lie.
+So it's a flat out-and-out lie.

 It's a scare tactic.